FAForever/wiki-pages/FAF-Development.md

 The most important thing to do if we want to play with the FAF code is get a GitHub account, see the lesson on that: [Github for FAF](/FAF-Dev-School-Git)

 Once you've got a GitHub account set up, the next thing to do is to choose what FAF code you want to take a look at.

-For the FAF client code see: [FAF Client code](/FAF-Dev-School-Client)

-For the FAF server code see: [FAF Server code](/FAF-Dev-School-Server)

-If you're looking for suggestions, it might be easiest to set up the Client code first :)